t-makaro/animatplot/docs/source/api.rst

 blocks
 ------

-Blocks handle the animation of difference types of data.
+Blocks handle the animation of different types of data.
 The following blocks are available in ``animatplot.blocks``.

 .. currentmodule:: animatplot.blocks